dijksterhuis/octatools/README.md

 - User guide / documentation
 - Writing tests
 - General testing of the software

+## `ot-tools-ops` -- the projects/sets operations library
+Rust library with a bunch of functions for inspecting and modifying files contained within Octatrack Set and Project directories.
+The code for things like copying banks between projects or generating sample chains (see examples above) lives in this package.

+The `ot-tools` CLI is basically a wrapper on top of this and the `ot-tools-io` package.

+### Current Features
+- Copy a bank to a project in the same set/in a different set
+- Copying a bank within the same project
+- Copying multiple banks with a YAML config
+- Slice based sample chaining with the CLI
+- Slice based sample chaining with a YAML config
+- Creating a "god-chain" with a YAML config
+- Creating random/linear slice grids
+- Splitting samples based on slices
+- Deduplicate a project's sample slots (needs more testing)
+- Purge a project's sample slots (needs more testing)
+- Consolidate project samples to project directory (needs more testing)
+- Centralize project samples to the set's audio pool directory (needs more testing)
+- Purge project directory samples that are not in use (needs more testing)

 ## `ot-tools-io` -- the read/write files library